bitextor/bitextor-neural/docs/INSTALL.md

 * PyTorch might be necessary to be changed for a version which matches your specific hardware and software (e.g. CUDA driver version).
 * (mecab)[https://github.com/taku910/mecab], the Japonese segmenter, it has not been installed since LASER advice to install it manually.
 This dependency is optional, and not necessary if you will not process Japonese.
+* It is possible that you might need to change the dimensionality of the loaded embeddings.
+This will be necessary for Vecalign, but for other tools if you use the non-default embeddings generation method as well.

 ### Pip dependencies